danielthalhuber/c0d3-curriculum-20200312-review/lessons/js03-objects/README.md

 ## Objects

-- Data structure where items have keys and values
+- Objects are collections of named properties with values
-- Access properties with:
+- The general term for the name of a property is `key`

-  - `objectName.propertyName`
+  - `objectName.key`
-  - `objectName['propertyName']`
+  - `objectName['key']`
-  - `objectName[variableWithPropertyNameValue]`
+  - `objectName[variable]`, where `variable` has been assigned the value of the property name or key

   ```js
   const student = {